 Bleaching V.S Toning

 Bleaching is the process of lightening and removing color from hair.
 It is the first stage in creating a lighter hair color, with dramatic results.
-However, one bleaching treatment might not be enough when one aims to achieve the lightest shade, such as going platinum blonde.
+However, one bleaching treatment might not be enough to achieve the lightest shade, such as going platinum blonde.
 With hair tones varying from one person to another, some may have deeper roots or darker ends.
 Bleaching will most likely turn these roots orange.
 Another process called toning helps address this bleaching effect.

 Should I Bleach My Hair Again or Tone it?